robmonday/serverConfig3/README.md

 ##Required Components

-IP address: 52.33.143.150 and
+IP address: 52.33.143.150
-SSH port: [I'm not sure where to find this]
+SSH port: 2200

 Complete URL to your hosted web application is...
 - Currently http://52.33.143.150/index.html but this will change
-- Amazon EC2 Instance's public URL: http://ec2-XX-XX-XXX-XXX.us-west-2.compute.amazonaws.com/ where the X's are replaced with instance's IP address.
-Can use this url when configuring third party authentication.
+- Amazon EC2 Instance's public URL: http://ec2-52-33-143-150.us-west-2.compute.amazonaws.com/ ...can use this url when configuring third party authentication.

 ##Summary of Software Installed and Configuration Changes Made